Jul 2, 2013

-Editor's Note: The term "digital native" has become a common label for the current generation of tech-savvy teenagers and children.
-But the term has many built-in assumptions about this generation's comfort with technology and its role in their lives.
-In all the buzz around education technology, students' voices and opinions often get drowned out.
-In this series called "Student Voices," we are offering students a chance to share how they actually use technologies in their lives--at home and at school.
+Editor's Note: The term "digital native" has become a common label for the current generation of tech-savvy teenagers.
+But the term has many built-in assumptions about their comfort with technology and its role in their lives.
+In our "Student Voices" series, we ask students to share how they actually use technologies in their lives.

 Name: Quinn Winters

 Year: Case Western Reserve University Class of 2017, Lynbrook High School Class of 2013